BZoennchen/Pages/_posts/2024-01-02-conspiracy.md

 Therefore, Baudrillard does not fear the loss of reality but an exzess of it which would lead to the destruction of illusions and imaginations like the technical perfection of sex, i.e., pornography leads to the removal of all the wonderful illusions.
 Like the main character in *Jon Don* imagines pornographic content during sex because it is a perfect simulation; it is obscene.

 >Reality and simulation aren't opposed to one another.
-There are two sides of the same coin. -- Jean Baudrillard {% cite baudrillard:2008 %}
+There are two sides of the same coin. -- {% cite baudrillard:2008 %}

 With this in mind, if we reexamine *The Matrix* it becomes clear that Baudrillard would describe it to be a pretty good simulation of the matrix.
 In a sense, the sign of simulation is re-integrated into the simulation itself.